deepjyoti30/ytmdl/README.md

   -h, --help   show this help message and exit
   -q, --quiet  Do not ask the user to select songs if more than one search
                result.
 The first result in each case will be considered.
-  --url URL    Youtube song link.
+  --version    show the program version number and exit --url URL    Youtube song link.
   -s, --setup  Setup the config file